 The light filled the tree, the wind held still and the big gator kept his distance.
 I was scared to pursue a career as a photographer, scared still to work creatively, and terrified to open a gallery.

 Lemeire reminds me that often my bouts of fear and inspiration are intertwined.
 I never know which photographs will resonate with viewers.
-Over time, I’ve realized that it’s my job to continue my creative practice and listen, impatiently waiting for the inspiration that follows routine.
+Over time, I’ve realized that it’s my job to continue my creative practice and listen, impatiently waiting for the inspiration that follows routine and a spirit of curiosity.

 Signed and numbered limited edition photographs.